Aryeth/headlessServer/README.md

 ---

-That's it for this guide, do not hesitate to open a pull request, or to [send me a mail](mailto:leo.bernard2002@gmail.com) if you find anything to fix.
+That's it for this guide, do not hesitate to open a pull request, if you find anything to fix.
 You can also [buy me a beer](https://www.paypal.com/paypalme/aryethunderscore) if you enjoyed this guide :)

 Enjoy playing with your webserver !